msdickinson/blog/content/posts/Roller Coaster Design Decisions (Part 2).md

 | Database designed for fast reads (with data duplication as needed) |  |
 | Cheaper |  |

-Reviewing the cons, the inability to query for reporting purposes won’t be a problem.
-Complex records are where I have a lot of pause.
-I worked out what the coasters API may look like using it and it brought a lot of additional complexity and concerns to the table.
-The additional up time is the only pro that I feel I would strongly desire, but It is not worth the additional complexity for this project.
-To be fair my noSQL experience is limited but I am going to stick with SQL in all APIS for the MVP.
+The pros look fantastic.
+I have concerns being able to query for reporting purposes but design (5) solves for that.
+The inability to query and complexity of the records for the coasters API do not seem worth the effort.
+I hope one day to improve my noSQL skills further but It does not appear to be a good fit for this project.

 #### Redis

-After concluding that I am going to put each database on the same machine as there API, the benefits of Redis became greatly diminished.
+All designs except for (1) have intendent databases that require you to go through the API to access it.
+With these requirements the benefits of Redis became greatly diminished.
 If I find I have queries taking a long time or have load concerns on my database I will reconsider Redis in the future.

 ### Conclusion

-After reviewing designs, reviewing their pros and con and then comparing them to my coding principles a clear winner stands out.
+After reviewing designs, reviewing their pros and con and then comparing them to my principles a clear winner stands out.
 I am going to go ahead with microservices with isolated databases, bus (Pub/Sub), and SignalR.
 The durableness of the design, ability to maintain, and flexibility it brings are worth increased responses times, complexity, additional work and hosting costs.

 ## SOLID

-SOLID helps keep applications maintainable and this fits well with my coding principles.
+SOLID helps keep applications maintainable and testable.
+These traits fit very well with my project principles.

-One principle that needs in implementation detail is dependency inversion.
+In implementation detail that needs consideration is dependency inversion.
 This dictates that dependencies should depend upon abstractions instead of concrete classes.
-This brings the benefits of classes being extensible, and testable.
+This brings the benefits of classes being extensible and testable.
 To solve for this generally factories or dependency injection are used.

 Factories generate in instance of another class.
 Dependency injection (DI) uses configuration, and injects the dependency where you need them.
 In reality DI injects them in more places then where you ask for your dependency but only as needed.

-I have chosen to use dependency injection because It reduces my code, reduces tests, scope, has additional extensibility options.
+I have chosen to use dependency injection because it reduces code, reduces tests, reduces scope and has additional extensibility options.

 ## Unit Testing